DataDog/integrations-core/activemq/README.md

 ### Metrics

 See [metadata.csv][9] for a list of metrics provided by this integration.
+Metrics associated with ActiveMQ Artemis flavor have `artemis` in their metric name, all others are reported for ActiveMQ "classic".

 ### Events